aws/aws-iot-device-sdk-embedded-C/cbmc/proofs/IotMqtt_UnsubscribeAsync/README.md

   * ProcessSsend is called with an UNSUBSCRIBE operation

-* libraries/standard/mqtt/src/iot_mqtt_operation.c _checkRetryLimit

-  * Unreachable: Only function call is in an unreachable block of code in ProcessSend.

 * libraries/standard/mqtt/src/iot_mqtt_operation.c _completePendingSend

   * Always called with an unwaitable (asynchronous) and nonPUBLISH